Skip to main content

 • Mixed workload shapes.
 Cache pods want 64 GB RAM, batch jobs want 32 vCPUs, model serving wants a GPU.
 One plan cannot fit all three; one pool per shape can.

 • Taint-based isolation.
 You want to keep noisy workloads off the nodes that run ingress or system pods.
-A taint on the noisy pool and a matching toleration on those pods keeps the rest of the cluster clean.
+A taint on the noisy pool plus a matching toleration on those pods keeps the rest of the cluster clean.

 • Per-workload scaling profile.
 Batch nodes can tolerate dense packing and slow reclaim; latency-sensitive nodes want fast reclaim.
 Per-pool autoscaler tuning lets you do both in one cluster.

-Adding a pool
+Add a pool

 2. Switch to the Pools tab.